itwizalekh/Getting-Cleaning-PRA/Codebook.md

 Measurement Variables
 ---------------------
 These fields are all taken from the source data (described below), but mean-averaged across all instances of each activity for each subject.
-The units are unchanged from the source data (again, see below).
+The units are unchanged from the source data (again, see below, or perhaps investigate further [at the source](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)).

 ('-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.)